-Denis Avey was a British POW in the E715 camp which was located across the road that runs along the southern border of the huge Monowitz factory site.
-The distance from the E715 camp to the Jewish barracks at Monowitz was measured in yards, not miles.
+Denis Avey was a British POW in the E715 camp, which was located across the road that runs along the southern border of the huge Monowitz factory site.
+The distance from the E715 camp to the Jewish barracks at Monowitz is measured in yards, not miles.

 This quote is from page 168 of the American edition of Avey’s book:

 On 18 January 1945 the Jews were marched out of Auschwitz III-Monowitz for the last time.
 The camp, just a few hundred yards along the track from E715, was abandoned except for some of the sick who were left behind.